 In El Chalten, you can go running with the best views in the world!

 Rafting isn’t the first thing that comes to mind when traveling to Patagonia, but it’s one of the most fun things to do in El Chalten.
 There, you can go white water rafting on rivers that are glacier tributaries and get a good dose of adrenaline.
 Several companies in El Chalten organize rafting expeditions on Rio de las Vueltas, on III and IV class rapids.
 You’ll be given all the equipment and there will be a photographer racing down the river on a kayak to snap photos of you.

-You can book your rafting expedition from El Chalten here.
+You can book your rafting expedition from El Chalten here or here.

 Get a much deserved massage